Constitution of the Chinese Communist Party: People's Republic of China

-The 8th National Congress held in September 1956 removed Mao Zedong Thought from the guiding ideology list; declared that socialist transformation was complete and the socialist system was established; and made building a socialist economy the Party's primary task.
+The 8th National Congress held in September 1956 removed Mao Zedong Thought from the guiding ideology list; declared that socialist transformation was complete and the socialist system was established; and made building a socialist economy the primary task.

 The constitution adopted during April 1969 at the 9th National Congress named Lin Biao as Mao Zedong's "close comrade in arms and successor".
-The 9th Congress in April 1969 re-established Mao Zedong Thought as the Party's guiding ideology.
+The 9th Congress in April 1969 re-established Mao Zedong Thought as the CCP's guiding ideology.
 It affirmed the Cultural Revolution and the theory of continuing the revolution under the dictatorship of the proletariat.

-The 10th National Congress in August 1983 removed the content that mentioned Lin Biao as the successor, and continued to affirm the Cultural Revolution.
+The 10th National Congress in August 1973 removed the content that mentioned Lin Biao as the successor, and continued to affirm the Cultural Revolution.

-The 11th National Congress in August 1977 reinstated the economic construction content of the 8th National Congress, set the Four Modernizations as the Party's goal, and reinstated the Discipline Inspection Commissions at all levels.
+The 11th National Congress in August 1977 reinstated the economic construction content of the 8th National Congress, set the Four Modernizations as the CCP's goal, and reinstated the Discipline Inspection Commissions at all levels.
 It continued to affirm the Cultural Revolution.

-The constitution currently in force was adopted at The 12th National Congress in September 1982.
+The constitution currently in force was adopted at the 12th National Congress in September 1982.
 Although the constitution has been revised since, its basic content continues to be the 1982 constitution.
 The constitution can be amended once every five years.
 The 12th Congress repudiated the Cultural Revolution and the theory of continuing the revolution under the dictatorship of the proletariat.
-It abolished the positions of chairman and Vice Chairmen of the Central Committee, stipulating that the General Secretary of the Central Committee would be the principal leader of the Party Central Committee.
-It additionally established the Central Advisory Commission, stipulated the oath of joining the Party, and proposed the construction of socialism with Chinese characteristics.
+It abolished the positions of chairman and Vice Chairmen of the Central Committee, stipulating that the General Secretary of the Central Committee would be the principal leader of the CCP Central Committee.
+It additionally established the Central Advisory Commission, stipulated an admission oath, and proposed the construction of "socialism with Chinese characteristics."

 The 13th National Congress in October–November 1987 amended the constitution to expound the theory of the primary stage of socialism and formulated the "three-step" modernization development strategy.

-The 14th National Congress in October 1992 established a socialist market economy system, proposed to arm the whole Party with Deng Xiaoping's theory of building socialism with Chinese characteristics, and abolished the Central Advisory Commission.
+The 14th National Congress in October 1992 established a socialist market economy system, proposed to arm the whole party with Deng Xiaoping's theory of building socialism with Chinese characteristics, and abolished the Central Advisory Commission.
 The 1992 revision of the constitution noted the importance of policy experimentation, incorporating language that the CCP "must boldly experiment with new methods, ... review new experience and solve new problems, and enrich and develop Marxism in practice."

 The 15th National Congress in September 1997 established Deng Xiaoping Theory as the CCP's guiding ideology; and put forward its basic program for the primary stage of socialism.